flutter-institute/webauthn/README.md

 This project uses [code generated libraries](https://docs.flutter.dev/development/data-and-backend/json#serializing-json-using-code-generation-libraries) for JSON handling with classes, and for unit tests mocks.

-To generate code once, use `flutter pub run build_runner build`.
-To continuously regenerate use `flutter pub run build_runner watch`.
+To generate code once, use `dart run build_runner build`.
+To continuously regenerate use `dart run build_runner watch`.

 The generated files are comitted to the repo, so you shouldn't have to do this unless you are making changes.